 Considering the methodology described in subclause 5.1, Test Tolerance values for OTA occupied bandwidth were derived based on values captured in subclause 8.9.5.

-For NR in FR1 as well as in FR2, the TT value was agreed to be 0 dB.
+For NR in FR1 as well as in FR2, the TT value was agreed to be 0 Hz.

-Frequency range specific Test Tolerance values for the OTA occupied bandwidth test are defined in table 8.9.6-1.
+Frequency range specific Test Tolerance values for the OTA occupied bandwidth test are defined in table 9.6.6-1 and table 9.6.6-2.